Data querying in Entity Framework Core is performed against the DbSet

 .ToList();

-The query brings back all authors, and their books, and each book's publisher.
+The query brings back all authors, their books, and each book's publisher.

 The Include